prvdmwrong/prvdmwrong/docs/tutorials/index.md

     Oh My Prvd is in very early alpha right now!
 You *will* encounter:

-    - glitches in core features
+    - nonexistent or broken features
     - changes in how things work between versions
     - updates that completely remove existing features
     - evolving recommendations on conventions and project structure